Young Women in Public Safety Program

-Students left at the end of the week feeling more knowledgeable and informed about roles in these fields.
+Participating students stated that the program left them feeling more knowledgeable and informed about roles in these fields.
 Many indicated that they would be applying to post-secondary programs related to the fields of public safety and security.

-The success of this program benefits the Government of Canada as much as it benefited the young women who participated.
+The success of this program benefits the Government of Canada as much as it benefits the young women who participate.
 By supporting initiatives like this, we create opportunities and encourage future generations of young women to enter these fields.

-The Young Women in Public Safety Internship Program and other programs like it will help continue to build a diverse workforce.
-Not only do they create positive impacts for the lives of young women who participate, they also help to shape the future of public safety and security in Canada.
+The Young Women in Public Safety Program helps to build a diverse workforce.
+Not only does it create positive impacts for the lives of young women who participate, it also helps to shape the future of public safety and security in Canada.